 Example of annual fees and costs for a balanced investment option or other investment option

-This table gives an example of how the fees and costs in the balanced investment option for this product can affect your investment over a 1 year period.
+This table gives an example of how the ongoing annual fees and costs in the balanced investment option for this product can affect your investment over a 1 year period.
 You should use this table to compare this product with other products offered by managed investment schemes.